ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 What we're trying to do is in some sense, identify a parsimonious mathematical structure that underwrites the different accounts of consciousness that have been developed based on the Free Energy Principle.
 I'll spare you the original paper structure.
 I said a moment ago that we were developing a minimal unifying model.
-This is a notion that was proposed by our friend and colleague Vanya Visa, I believe, a few years ago now, in 2020.
+This is a notion that was proposed by our friend and colleague Wanja Wiese, I believe, a few years ago now, in 2020.
-And Vanya at the time was noticing, well, the field of consciousness studies is replete with a bunch of different models and theories, and there seems to be no end in sight to the multiplication of these theories.
+And Wanja at the time was noticing, well, the field of consciousness studies is replete with a bunch of different models and theories, and there seems to be no end in sight to the multiplication of these theories.
 And the idea is maybe what the field needs is not one additional N plus one theory of consciousness, but rather a minimal unifying model by which Vanya means a model that specifies only necessary properties of consciousness.
 So this doesn't come with, like, a strong sufficiency claim, really, like, what are the kind of rudimentary building blocks that are necessary for consciousness in general.
 This model would have determinable descriptions that can be made more specific.
 So it's kind of a base model that can be expanded to cover different varieties of conscious experience.
 And finally, that it's minimal and unifying in the sense that it integrates current approaches to consciousness in no small part by highlighting their common assumptions.
 So kind of pointing to a least common denominator of all existing accounts.
-And so what we have tried to do in this paper is to well, in this series of papers is to engage in this analysis and this mummy analysis, if you will, for theories of consciousness premised on the Free Energy Principle directly.
+And so what we have tried to do in this paper is to well, in this series of papers is to engage in this analysis and this MUM-y analysis, if you will, for theories of consciousness premised on the Free Energy Principle directly.
 So it's worth quickly discussing the Free Energy Principle.
 I'm almost embarrassed to do this at the Active Inference Institute, but it's always worth going through this very quickly.
 So there's a standard distinction in physics that one can leverage between dynamics, mechanics and principles.
-The Free Energy Principle, as it says on the tin is a principle.
+The Free Energy Principle, as it says on the tin, is a principle.
 So principles are kind of the foundation of a hierarchy of theory building in science, as it were.
 Top of the hierarchy are formal descriptions of behavior what are known as dynamics.
 So if you're applying dynamical systems theory to understand the time evolution of some system, you're in the realm of dynamics.